 The consortium, within its competences and available infrastructure, will assure secure storage, delivery and access of personal information, as well as managing the rights of the users.
 In this way, there is complete guarantee that the accessed, delivered, stored and transmitted content will be managed by the right persons, with well-defined rights, at the right time.
-State-of-the-art firewalls, network security, encryption and authentication will be used to protect collected data (specific details will be developed in the course of the project, within WP3.
+State-of-the-art firewalls, network security, encryption and authentication were used to protect collected data.
 Firewalls prevent the connection to open network ports, and exchange of data will be through consortium known ports, protected via IP filtering and password.
-Where possible (depending on the facilities of each partner) the data will be stored in a locked server, and all identification data will be stored separately.
-Intrusion Detection systems will monitor anomalies in network traffic and activate restraint policy if needed.
-A metadata framework will be used to identify the data types, owners and allowable use.
+Where possible (depending on the facilities of each partner) the data are stored in a locked server, and all identification data will be stored separately.
+Intrusion Detection systems monitor anomalies in network traffic and activate restraint policy if needed.
+A metadata framework was used to identify the data types, owners and allowable use.

-This will be combined with a controlled access mechanism and in the case of wireless data transmission with efficient encoding and encryption mechanisms.
-Data security will be implemented across all the research sites, and will cover procedures for storage, encryption and transmission of personal data in addition to any national data protection legislation.
+This is combined with a controlled access mechanism and in the case of wireless data transmission with efficient encoding and encryption mechanisms.
+Data security is implemented across all the research sites, and covers procedures for storage, encryption and transmission of personal data in addition to any national data protection legislation.

-The collected data will be stored in a secure server, only visible to the research site network.
-Anonymous and identifiable data will be stored separately, and only the project authorized person(s) will have access to the stored data.
-Anonymity will be guaranteed by separating identifiable data from anonymous data.
+The collected data should be stored in a secure server, only visible to the research site network.
+Anonymous and identifiable data should be stored separately, and only the project authorized person(s) should have access to the stored data.
+Anonymity should be guaranteed by separating identifiable data from anonymous data.
 Anonymous data will be available to researchers.
 If any identifiable data is required for the research purposes, access and distribution to it will be granted only after explicit permission and after agreement of the data holders (participants providing the data).
-Authentication will be required to access stored data on the research site.
+Authentication should be required to access stored data on the research site.